Opus10/qik/docs/caching.md

 Cache files are automatically added to the git index with `git add -N`.
 The `.gitattributes` file is also updated to ensure `.qik` files are ignored in Github diffs.
 [See these docs](https://docs.github.com/en/repositories/working-with-files/managing-files/customizing-how-changed-files-appear-on-github) for more information.

 Updates to the repo cache can be a source git merge conflicts.
 Qik automatically installs a custom merge strategy in `.gitattributes` and the local git config to ensure that your cache changes always take precedence over remote branches.

+!!! warning

     Keep in mind that providers like Github cannot use these strategies, so rebases and automatic merge conflicts must still be resolved locally.

 <a id="remote"></a>